flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 Those not yet habitable began being terraformed (Caldari Prime, in Luminaire, being the most notable example of this).
 Few colonies were yet self-sufficient, relying heavily on support from Earth for money and supplies.
-Everything seemed to be going swimmingly.
+Still, everything seemed to be going swimmingly.

 However, problems in the EVE Gate itself soon appeared.
 It was not quite as